 GASB issued Statement No. 100 Accounting Changes and Error Corrections - an Amendment of GASB Statement No. 62, which is effective for accounting changes and error corrections made in fiscal years after June 15, 2023.
 The primary objective of this Statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
-The impact of the applicability of Statement No. 100 on the Authority's financial statements, and footnotes therein, has not yet been determined.
+The adoption of this Statement during the year ended December 31, 2024, had no impact on the Authority's financial statements.